-5. What is the role of health personnel if teachers are deworming and doing handwashing and toothbrushing with the children?
+What is the role of health personnel if teachers are doing handwashing and toothbrushing with the children?

 Health personnel, like health center staff or Village Health Volunteers deliver preventive and curative health services while functioning as a bridge between the school and the health system.
-They are experts who can give important advice or act on issues related to the health of students and the implementation of health-related programs within the school.
+They are experts who can give important advice or act on issues related to the health of students and the implementation of health-related programmes within the school.
+In early childhood education settings, staff from the district health center will administer the deworming of children with the support of the classroom teacher to ensure a smooth process.

-6. How can local authorities, religious bodies and other organizations participate in the Fit for School program?
+How can local authorities, religious bodies and other organizations participate in the Fit for School programme?

-Community organizations (alumni associations, local foundations, youth or women's union etc.) and religious organizations can strengthen the program on the local level.
+Community organizations (alumni associations, local foundations, youth or women's union etc.) and religious organizations can strengthen the programme on the local level.
 They participate by supporting the communities in obtaining access to water and improving washing facilities.
 In some areas, such organizations provide the funds for improving school grounds and supporting school health services.